emissary-ingress/emissary/user-guide/advanced-rate-limiting.md

 `generic_key` in the example above is a special, hard-coded value that is used when a single string label is added to a request.

 Deploy the rate limit with `kubectl apply -f backend-ratelimit.yaml`.
-(Make sure you `kubectly apply` the modified `tour-backend_mapping` mapping as well.)
+(Make sure you `kubectly apply` the modified `tour-backend` mapping as well.)

 ## Example 2: Per user rate limiting